GSS-Cogs/work-env/scripts/README.md

 A few of these scripts will require environment variables and the like (things that interact with Jenkins, git etc).
 If you don't have them exported the script will tell you what you're missing and how to set it up when you go to run it.

+---
+## Scripts

+Currently installed scripts, in on particular order.

 ### Check Dependencies

 Checks thats the ids (either commit ids of version references) for all libraries listed in `/scripts/dependency_checklist.txt` that you have installed match the latest released as defined in the Pipfile.lock here: [https://github.com/GSS-Cogs/databaker-docker](https://github.com/GSS-Cogs/databaker-docker).

 _Note - this runs automatically wheneer you `enter` so it's rare that you'd need to call this from the cli directly._

 ### Clear Jenkins Build Queue